 The retention of existing deposits and attraction of new deposit sources through new and existing customers is critical to our liquidity position.
 In the event of compression in liquidity due to a run-off in deposits, we have a liquidity policy and procedure that provides for certain actions under varying liquidity conditions.
 These actions include borrowing from existing correspondent banks, selling or participating loans and the curtailment of loan commitments and funding.
-At December 31, 2013, our liquid assets, represented by cash and due from banks, federal funds sold and available-for-sale securities, totaled \$414.6 million.
-Additionally, at such date we had available to us approximately \$130.0 million in unused federal funds lines of credit with regional banks, subject to certain restrictions and collateral requirements, to meet short term funding needs.
-We believe these sources of funding are adequate to meet immediate anticipated funding needs, but we will need additional capital to maintain our current growth.
+At December 31, 2014, our liquid assets, represented by cash and due from banks, federal funds sold and unpledged available-for-sale securities, totaled \$402.5 million.
+Additionally, at such date we had available to us approximately \$160.0 million in unused federal funds lines of credit with regional banks, subject to certain restrictions and collateral requirements, to meet short term funding needs.
+We believe these sources of funding are adequate to meet immediate anticipated funding needs.
 Our management meets on a weekly basis to review sources and uses of funding to determine the appropriate strategy to ensure an appropriate level of liquidity, and we have increased our focus on the generation of core deposit funding to supplement our liquidity position.
 At the current time, our long-term liquidity needs primarily relate to funds required to support loan originations and commitments and deposit withdrawals.